dmhacker/conflation/README.md

 # conflation

-A set of concurrent channels in Rust that conflates submitted items via sender-supplied keys.
+A set of thread-safe channels in Rust that conflates submitted items via sender-supplied keys.

 ## Overview